-We estimate that Utah can conduct 280 carrier investigations in FY 2018.
-That estimate is based on currently having five fully trained and certified investigators that can complete 40 investigations each and we are planning 20 investigations each for our four new investigators that will be available as certified mid year FY 2108.
+We estimate that Utah can conduct 200 carrier investigations in FFY 2019.
+That estimate is based on currently having a partially trained workforce, five fully trained and certified investigators that can complete 40 investigations each and we are planning 30 investigations each for our four new investigators that will be available as certified mid-year FY 2108.